henfee/PyParis2017/README.md

     ```
     jupyter nbextension install https://rawgit.com/jfbercher/small_nbextensions/master/toggleCase.zip --user
     ```
-    - download xxxxxxx, unzip, change to yyyy directory and \underline{run jupyter notebook from that directory} (this preserve links) -- alternatively, you can just git clone this repo.
+    - download https://github.com/jfbercher/PyParis2017/raw/master/JupNbextensions.zip, unzip, change to PyParis2017 directory and \underline{run jupyter notebook from that directory} (this preserve links) -- alternatively, you can just git clone this repo.

 3. Displaying correcly the present notebook needs the [jupyter_latex_envs](https://pypi.python.org/pypi/jupyter_latex_envs) nbextension to be installed and enabled; is it not a strong requirement though.